YLS_banner_crop_0003_GLC.jpg

 Beatrice Walton

-Beatrice Walton is a 2018 J.D. candidate at Yale Law School.
+Beatrice is a 2018 J.D. candidate at Yale Law School.
 She focuses on public international law, private international law, human rights law.
 She has worked on international legal disputes and petitions, served as a clerk at the European Court of Human Rights, and has helped draft motions and amicus briefs on international law and foreign relations law matters at all level of U.S. courts.
 Before law school, Beatrice received a M.Phil. degree, focusing on international law and Russia, Central Asia, and the Caucasus.

 Sarah Weiner